Myanmar's Suu Kyi convicted in further blow to democracy

 The army seized power claiming massive voting fraud in the November 2020 election, which Suu Kyi's party won in a landslide.
 Independent election observers did not detect any major irregularities.

 Opposition to the takeover sprang up almost immiedately and remains strong, with armed resistance spreading after the military's violent crackdown on peaceful protests.
-The verdict could inflame tensions even further.
+Monday's verdicts could inflame tensions even further.

-The cases against Suu Kyi are widely seen as contrived to discredit her and keep her from running in the next election since the constitution bars anyone sent to prison after being convicted of a crime from holding high office or becoming a lawmaker.
+The cases against Suu Kyi are widely seen as contrived to discredit her and keep her from running in the next election.

-Yanghee Lee, the former U.N.
-Special Rapporteur on Human Rights in Myanmar, described the charges as well as the verdict as “bogus,” while U.N.
-High Commissioner for Human Rights Michelle Bachelet call the procedings a “sham trial.”

 Phil Robertson, deputy Asia director for Human Rights Watch, said the trial was just the beginning of a process that “will most likely ensure that Suu Kyi is never allowed to be a free woman again.”